Documentation Index

 View DB Service list

-The list shows the DB services that have been created and are currently operating.
-On this list, you can view the information of each service.
+You can view information for each service in the list of DB services that have been created and are currently in operation.
 To view the information:

 Note

 You can view the list only when there are 1 or more servers in operation.
-If you do not have any servers created and operating, no list appears on the DB Server screen.
+If you do not have any servers created and operating, no list appears on the DB Server interface.

-1. In the VPC environment of the NAVER Cloud Platform console, navigate to i_menu > Services > Database > Cloud DB for Cache.
+1. In the VPC environment of the NAVER Cloud Platform console, navigate to Menu > Services > Database > Cloud DB for Cache.

 2. Click the DB Server menu.

-3. When the list of created DB services appears, view the overview or click a DB Service name to see details.
+3. When the list of created DB services appears, check the summary or click a DB Service name to see details.

 database-database-8-1_06121_vpc

-• Number of master nodes: number of master node
+• Number of master nodes: Number of master nodes.

-• Creating: Status in which the DB Server is being created with the information entered by the user.
+• Creating: Status in which the DB Server is created with the information you entered.

 clouddbforredis-redisserver_05_vpc_ko

-• Configuring: Status in which the DB Server is being created and configured with the information entered by the user.
+• Configuring: Status in which the DB Server is created and configured with the information you entered.

 clouddbforredis-redisserver_06_vpc_ko

-• Running: Status in which the creation and configuration of the DB Server have been completed with the information entered by the user, enabling the application server access to the DB.
+• Running: Status in which the creation and configuration of the DB server has been completed with the information you entered, and access to the DB from the application server is available.

 clouddbforredis-redisserver_07_vpc_ko

-• Deleting: Status in which the DB Server is being deleted with the information entered by the user.
+• Deleting: Status in which the DB Server created with the information you entered is being deleted.

 clouddbforredis-redisserver_08_vpc_ko

-• Upgrade: Upgrading to the spec that user chose/upgrading to DB version that user chose.
+• Upgrade: Upgrading to the specifications that you selected or upgrading to the DB version that you selected.

 clouddbforredis-redisserver_10_vpc_ko

-• Creation date: Date when the DB Server was created, the initial point when the server entered creating status.
+• Creation date: Date when the DB Server was created and the initial point when the server status entered the creating status.

-• Running date: Date when the DB Server started running; the initial point when the server entered "running" status.
+• Running date: Date when the DB Server operation started and the initial point when the DB server status entered the running status.

 • ACG: ACG name and ID used in the DB Server.